DmytroRi/Audio-Signal-Features/README.md

 #### **Use cases:**
 - **Speech Processing**
-  - Analyzing the frequency patterns unique to a speaker's voice (speacker recognition).
+  - Analyzing the frequency patterns unique to a speaker's voice (speaker recognition).
   - Differentiating between voiced and unvoiced sounds.
 - **Music Genre Classification**
-  - Recogition of instruments as they produce different frequency spectra.
+  - Recognition of instruments as they produce different frequency spectra.
   - Identifying harmonic structures in music.
 - **Audio Event Detection**
   - Detect sounds like sirens or alarms with distinct frequency patterns.